 Also, remember to include things like visas, insurance, vaccinations, etc. in your budget planning.

-Students on the 12 week program may be able to apply for Mitacs funding worth $6000.
+Students on the 12 week in-person program may be able to apply for Mitacs funding worth $6000.
 Please see the Mitacs page for more eligibility requirements and timelines.

 Students on the 8 or 12 week program can apply for an International Research Grant worth $3000.
 The 4 week program does not meet the eligibility requirements, nor students who are already funded by Mitacs.